CMU-17-356/cmu-17-356.github.io/docs/assignments/HW2.md

 ### Prepare to write the first line(s) of productive code.

+- Choose a name for your team.
 - Agree upon and configure development communication tools, e.g. Slack, etc...
 - Agree upon and configure your project management infrastructure, including bug tracking, task management, etc...
 We suggest that you use GitHub Issues.
--	Create a repo for your team using [Github classroom](https://classroom.github.com/g/RBdE2ltJ).
+-	Create a repo for your team using [Github classroom](https://classroom.github.com/a/gHfJdaqu).
 NOTE: only one student should make the assignment repo, then add the rest of the team.
 DM us on Slack if you have issues.
-- If you would like to try out a spoken, voice-based version of GitHub Copilot, DM us on Slack.
+- If you would like to try out a spoken, voice-based version of GitHub Copilot called Hey, Github, DM us on Slack.
 We have an offer from someone at GitHub to let you all test it out.
+You'll need to (register for the student version of GitHub Copilot)[https://education.github.com/students] first.
 - Write a simple "hello-world" app with a test (even if it’s fake) and follow the application instructions in README that will be cloned into your classroom repo.
 - Setup your team's development infrastructure, including development environment, Continuous Integration (CI), code style (via linter), and deployment pipeline, as per the README.
 We suggest you use GitHub Actions for CI.
 - Deploy your "hello-world" application for the world to see!